-This standard provides a new context for the comparison problems.
+\This standard provides a context for the comparison problems.
 Pose problems that are only metric to metric or customary to customary relationship comparisons with the product as the unknown.

-EQ 2: How can I use place value and properties of operations to work with whole numbers?
+EQ 2: Why do I need a variety of strategies for operations with whole numbers?